aimagelab/mammoth-lite/docs/examples/custom_dataset.rst

 1. **Explore Different Scenarios**: Try domain-incremental or task-incremental settings
 2. **Create Complex Benchmarks**: Combine multiple datasets or add synthetic corruptions
 3. **Custom Backbones**: Learn to design architectures in :doc:`custom_backbone`
-4. **Advanced Evaluation**: Set up comprehensive analysis of your benchmarks
-5. **Share Your Work**: Contribute interesting datasets to the community
+4. **Share Your Work**: Contribute interesting datasets to the community

 Custom datasets enable you to test continual learning algorithms on your specific problem domains and research questions!